LukyNet21/tic-tac-toe/README.md

 # Simple browser-based version of tic-tac-toe

-For two players in browser
+For two players in browser.
+You can play against a bot.

+Buit with HTML, CSS and JavaScript